 - run flash-all.(bat/sh)

 - WAIT for it to do its thing!
 Doesn’t appear to do much, but it is.
 Do not ctrl+c, This may take five to 10 minutes where it looks like nothing is happening.
 Eventually, phone will reboot when done, and you’ll get a bunch of output in your cmd terminal.
-Afterwards you’ll be upgraded (w/o root); go check About Phone after login (and also let the upgrade finish after boot) to confirm.
+Afterwards you’ll be upgraded (w/o root); go check About Phone after login (and also to let the upgrade finish after boot) to confirm android version change.